polybird/docs/TechnicalWhitePaper.md

 1. Initial margin refers to the minimum initial amount required to enter the position or execute a leveraged trade order
 2. Maintenance margin refers to the minimum amount required to sustain any position from getting liquidated

-PolyDer would use two mechanisms for margining:
+PolyMEX would use two mechanisms for margining:

 **1. Cross Margin**